HaedronResearch/TulipIndicators.jl/README.md

 Use `ti` to compute an indicator based on a `Symbol` identifier, valid identifiers can be found [here](https://tulipindicators.org/list).
 Because of how the upstream C lib is written, the lowest level wrapper method takes in a vector of vectors.
 Higher level wrappers exist for matrices and Tables.jl compatible sources, although the latter has only been tested with `DataFrames` so far.

 The indicator may require options (parameters) to be supplied.
-The meaning and valid number of options can be found at the [upstream Tulip Indicators website](https://tulipindicators.org/list) or by calling `ti_info` with the identifier.
+The meaning and valid number of options can be found at the [upstream Tulip Indicators website](https://tulipindicators.org/list) or by calling `ti_info(:<identifier>)`.

 By default `ti` will pad the output with `Missing` values for indicators that introduce a lag.
 Set `pad=false` if you want to disable padding or `padval=<Cfloat>` for another pad value.
 I decided on this default to maintain alignment with index arrays.